 Preparing throughout the year for the holidays with a dedicated savings plan and shopping early may seem like overkill, especially if you're making a comfortable salary.
 But, the money has to come out of some part of your budget.
 The point is to include larger expected expenses into your monthly savings plan.

 Plus, you can use this gift-giving fund for birthdays, anniversaries, and other gift-giving throughout the year.

-Ultimately, preparing a holiday fund and planning early will free up your time and energy during the holiday season so that you can focus on the people that matter in your life such as your family and friends.
+Ultimately, preparing a holiday fund and early planning frees up your time and energy during the holiday season, so you can focus on the people that matter in your life.
 After all, isn't that what the festive season is all about?

 StashAway Malaysia Sdn Bhd (201701046385) is licensed by the Securities Commission Malaysia (Licence eCMSL/A0352/2018).